psychopy/workshops/source/translators/setUpVersionControl.rst

 What is *version control*?
 ------------------------------

-- A way to go "back and forth in time" to avoid ``FinalVersion1.docx``, ``FinalVersion2.docx``, etc.
+- A way to go "back and forth in time" to avoid endless file-naming

+  -  ``FinalVersion1.docx``
+  -  ``FinalVersion2.docx``
+  -  ``UltimateFinalVersion1.docx``
+  -  etc.

 - For single documents, cloud-based platforms have a *Version History*

   - e.g., in a *Google Doc*: ``File > Version History``
 - For a larger project, with multiple files and folders, there are several tools, the most popular of which is currently *Git*

 What is *Git*?
 ----------------

 - the most dominant tool worldwide for tracking and managing changes to software code and documentation

-  - tracks an entire folder (not just a single file)
+- tracks an entire folder and everything underneath (not just a single file)
 - *repository*

   - the folder (and all its subfolders) that you're tracking
 - runs on your computer (not online)

 **NOTE**: *Git* works best with plain-text documents (UTF-8 encoding included), but not binary files like *Microsoft Word* or *Excel* documents